i2cy/CodyCloud-Server/README.md

 ## How to stop this service
 - Create a file named **"CMD_STOP"** in the **"cache"** folder
 - If the service stopped, there should be a file named **"FB_STOPPED"** in the **"cache"** folder
+- or like this if you just used the "setup.py" installer
+    service codycloud start